decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 - Access via decentraland.org/world/NAME
 - A world will have a maximum of 100 players connected to it.
 Reaching the limit will prevent players from entering
 - Developers can deploy their Worlds on the Catalysts
-- World scenes are up to 15MB*Parcel
+- World scenes are up to 15MB / Parcel, with a hard limit of 300mb.